-The aircraft lands via a vertical deep-stall method, which enables operations and recovery in confined areas.
+The aircraft lands via a vertical deep-stall method, which enables operations and recovery in confined areas, such as a forest clearing.
+The aircraft, with only three moving parts, is extremely durable to withstand field abuse.
 Two people typically handle the recovery.
 One person physically recovers the plane, the other handles the GCS.

 The same components that allow for tool-less assembly also allow the aircraft to come apart upon landing, thus avoiding damage from landing impact.
 (The aircraft is fitted with durable crash pads beneath the fuselage to absorb the impact, and the entire aircraft is constructed of tough Kevlar and foam.)

 Before launching the MetaVRC to capture imagery data of a given area, control points (physically marked waypoints, visible to the plane’s camera) are placed at various locations on the ground around the area of interest.
 These control points create a set of geographically referenced points in the aerial imagery -- denoting the exact ground location of an area geographically when the imagery photos are taken.
 These ground coordinates increase the accuracy of the aerial imagery or can be used as checkpoints to verify the accuracy.

 Setting up the ground control points varies based on size, terrain, physical access, transportation, type of survey, and so on.